 These packages have to be downloaded from npm to the local file system using the npm install command.
 By convention, packages must be installed into an application-relative /node_modules directory for use at runtime.

-Examine the package.json file to see how issue.js identifies the packages to download and their exact versions:
+Open the package.json file to see how issue.js identifies the packages to download and their exact versions by examining the "dependencies" section of the file.